 - Custody battles are tough.
 Having a lawyer on your side makes a big difference; they provide guidance and support every step of the way.

 In custody battles, it all comes down to legal standing.
 This decides who can actually take their case to court.
 In general, legal standing refers to the ability of a party to demonstrate a sufficient connection to and harm from the law or action challenged.
-In custody disputes, this often means proving that one has a legitimate interest in the welfare of the child.
+In custody disputes, this often means proving that one has a legitimate interest in the welfare of the child, which is especially relevant when addressing grandparent custody rights.

 Parents typically have automatic standing, but others, such as grandparents or other relatives, may need to establish their connection to the child and their reasons for seeking custody.
 Legal standing requires showing a close relationship with the child, or presenting a very good reason to ask for custody.
 Think of it like this: have you been a parent figure?
 Or is there a unique circumstance?